top of page

 Kushiel's Legacy - Jacqueline Carey

-Okay, so it's not A book, it's a series.
+Okay, so it's not book, it's a series.
 But it is, hands-down, my favourite series of books.
 Jacqueline Carey has a stunning way of writing that simply draws you in from the first line, something I truly hope to be capable of one day.
 Kushiel's Legacy is a series of 6 books, 3 of which follow Phedre and the other 3 follow her foster-son Imriel.
 Two full character stories, every moment of which is absolutely thrilling.

 02